KorfLab/IME/README.md

 	  -r           calculate score for reverse strand
   	  -p           A file of IMEter scores at each percentile (to include in output) -o		   print GFF info of each peak
+	  -i <pattern> Ignore any kmers from the scoring process if they match pattern